abinit/abinit/doc/tutorial/atdep1.md

 ![Al phonon spectrum wrt rcut](atdep1_assets/tatdep1_1rcut.png)

 Concerning this very simple case, the frequencies are almost converged with only two shells (the onsite interaction and the 1st shell of coordination).
 In most situations, this is not the case.
 Here, we can see that some differences remain for rcut = 6.0 and 8.0 a.u. with respect to higher shell radii.
 With 4 shells and rcut = 10.0, the phonon spectrum seems to be converged and almost equal to 5 shells and rcut = 11.45.
-This is confirmed by AIMD simulations with 216 atoms in the supercell and a higher shell radius (not shown here **OR SEE BELOW???**).
+This is confirmed by AIMD simulations with 216 atoms in the supercell and a higher shell radius (see below).

 !!! warning
-    The cutoff radius [[atdep:rcut]] cannot be greater than the shortest dimension of the supercell.
+    The cutoff radius [[atdep:rcut]] cannot be greater than half the shortest dimension of the supercell.
 Otherwise, the shell will include spurious atomic vibrations.
 The only way to have a larger cutoff radius is to perform AIMD simulations with a larger supercell/number of atoms.

 ####		^^2.3.2 The number of atomic configurations^^

 Another key quantity is the number of atomic configurations used in the calculation.
 This one is defined by the difference between two input variables : [[atdep:nstep_max]] - [[atdep:nstep_min]].
 For simplicity, we generally use as input data files (*etot.dat*, *xred.dat* and *fcart.dat*) the whole trajectory coming from the AIMD simulations, with thousands of atomic configurations.
-So, for an AIMD trajectory with 10 000 time steps including a thermalization over 5 000 time steps, we can set [[atdep:nstep_max]] to 10 000 and [[atdep:nstep_min]] to 5 000.
-However, all the AIMD time steps are not uncorrelated and 99% of the information coming from them is in general useless.
+So, for an AIMD trajectory with 5 000 time steps including a thermalization over 2 000 time steps, we can set [[atdep:nstep_max]] to 5 000 and [[atdep:nstep_min]] to 2 000.
+However, the 3 000 AIMD time steps really used are not uncorrelated and 99% of the information coming from them is in general useless.

 The number of uncorrelated configurations needed for the calculation is direcly related to the number of non-zero and independent IFC coefficients which has to be computed.
 At the 2nd order, the whole effective IFC $\mathbf{\Theta}$ is a $(3N_a\times 3N_a)$ matrix.
 For instance, in the present calculation with $N_a$ = 108 atoms, the whole IFC has 104 976 coefficients.
 So, if one wants to obtain them (using a least square method $\mathbf{\Theta} = \mathbf{F} . \mathbf{u}^{-1}$), it would require tens of thousands time steps, which is out of reach (see the seminal article of Hellman and coworkers [[cite:Hellman2011]]),